Stoxum/casinocoin-dev-portal/content/reference-data-api.md

 ## Get Issued Value
 [[Source]<br>](https://github.com/ripple/rippled-historical-database/blob/develop/api/routes/network/getMetric.js "Source")

 Get the total value of all currencies issued by major gateways over time.
 By default, returns only the most recent measurement.

 The API returns results in units of a single _display currency_ rather than many different currencies.
-The conversion uses standard rates to and from CSC.
+The conversion uses standard rates to and from STM.

 #### Request Format